JonmarCorpuz/SecondBrain/Google Cloud/App Engine.md

 * Manages the underlying computing and network infrastructure
 * AppEngine is regional and services are deployed across multiple zones (You can't change an application's region once the project is created)
-* Allows developers to focus on writing code without worying about provisioning, maintaining, or scaling servers
 * Supports various programming languages using pre-configured runtimes
 * Allows developers to use custom run-time and write code in any language
-* Less flexibility compared to GCE
+* Less flexibility compared to Compute Engine (Users have less to manage but have less control over the compute resources that are used to execute the application
 * Maximum of one application per project (One application can host multiple microservices)
 * Uses a combination of resident instances (Instances that run contiunuously) and dynamic instances (Instances that are added based on load)